nchibuzo74/SQL-Data-Warehouse-Project-2/README.md

 ## 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:

-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+1. **Bronze Layer**: Stores raw data from the source systems.
+Data is ingested from CSV Files into PostgreSQL Database.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+3. **Gold Layer**: Houses business ready data modeled into a star schema required for reporting and analytics.
+   **A staging layer was implemented for incremental storing of raw data before appending and loaded back to the target system (bronze layer).**

 ## 📖 Project Overview
 This project involves: